Charles Rennie Mackintosh I Willow Tearooms.

-Charles Rennie Mackintosh (7 June 1868 – 10 December 1928) was a Scottish architect, designer, water colourist and artist.
-He was a designer in the Arts and Crafts movement and also the main representative of Art Nouveau in the United Kingdom.
+Charles Rennie Mackintosh (7 June 1868 – 10 December 1928) was born in Glasgow, a Scottish Architect and Designer in the Arts and Crafts movement, Mackintosh was the main representative of Art Nouveau in the United Kingdom.
 Charles Rennie Mackintosh had considerable influence on European design.
-He was born in Glasgow and he died in London.
-Mackintosh was not only a talented architect creating the reknowned Glasgow School of Art, House of an Art Lover and Queen’s Cross Church, Mackintosh also designed House and the Willow Tearooms.
+Mackintosh was not only a talented architect creating the renowned Glasgow School of Art, House of Art Lover and Queen’s Cross Church, Mackintosh also designed the famous Willow Tea Rrooms.

 The story of the Willow Tea Rooms and owner Anne Mulhern’s inspiration began a long ago.
 Kate Cranston, the famous Glasgow Tea Room Entrepreneur, and one of Mackintosh’s biggest supporters, was born in her father’s hotel in George Square, Glasgow in 1849.
 The Cranston family were avid supporters of the temperance movement and Kate’s brother Stuart was the first to open the first Tea Room.
 Stuart was a tea merchant and his enthusiasm for his product led him to having a kettle on hand in his shop to provide samples for his customers.
 Eventually, Stuart hit upon the idea of charging for this and set up some tables and chairs in the premises.
 He began selling cups of tea with the optional extra cakes.
 The idea proved lucrative and soon Tea Rooms were sprouting up all over the city.